skiselev/omega/Mainboard.md

 The source code (PLD) files are also provided in the directory mentioned above.
 If needed, they can be modified, for example to change the slot mapping.
 Use [GALasm](https://github.com/daveho/GALasm) to compile PLD files to JED fuse maps.

 ## Changes
+* Version 1.2
+  * Fix the known issues of version 1.1
 * Version 1.1
   * Fix the known issues of version 1.0
   * Use DIN-8 connectors with standard MSX/MSX2 pinout for RGB and Cassette interfaces